javadelight/delight-metrics/README.md

 Thus, some of the performance characteristics are inherited from this project.

 However, this project uses a different approach to multi-threading.
-While in the Dropwizard Metrics Project every metric and operation is synchronized independent, the Lightweight Java Metrics project synchronizes all operations in one place (see [SynchronizedMetricsNode.java](http://modules.appjangle.com/lightweight-java-metrics/latest/xref/de/mxro/metrics/internal/SynchronizedMetricsNode.html)).
+While in the Dropwizard Metrics Project every metric and operation is synchronized independently, the Lightweight Java Metrics project synchronizes all operations in one place (see [SynchronizedMetricsNode.java](http://modules.appjangle.com/lightweight-java-metrics/latest/xref/de/mxro/metrics/internal/SynchronizedMetricsNode.html)).

 Thus, more operations can be performed within the scope of one thread.
 This might lead to better performance as compared to the Dropwizard Metrics Project in some case and to worse performance in others.